-Option 3 contractors will not collect sales tax on the amount charged to their customers.
-They will remit consumer's use tax on their cost of all building materials and fixtures at the rate in effect at the time and place these items are withdrawn from inventory.
+Option 3 contractors will not collect sales tax on the amount charged for building materials.
+They will remit use tax on their cost of all building materials and fixtures at the rate in effect at the time and place these items are withdrawn from inventory.
 In most instances, this will be the Option 3 contractor's business location.
+If the building materials are delivered to the job site, the tax rate at the job site is the rate to use.